 Digimon Tamers deconstructs a number of things that were barely or not touched upon in the Digimon Adventure canon, such as the involvement of adults, how the government would react to programs emerging into the real world as monsters, how those programs came about in the first place, what a world governed only by the doctrine of "survival of the fittest" would be like (namely, harsh and unforgiving), how frustrating it is to be the Ineffectual Sympathetic Villain, and what would happen to a Tamer if their partner Digimon died.
 Later, the first arc of Digimon Savers could be seen as a deconstruction of part of the ending of Digimon Adventure 02, specifically the part where everyone in the world got a partner Digimon - it deals with the idea of those of dishonest intent using their Digimon for crimes, something Adventure 02 never even considered.

-Probably the most telling part of Tamers being a deconstruction is the ending of the first episode.
+Probably the most striking part of Tamers being a deconstruction is the ending of the first episode.
 After Guilmon Bio-Emerges into the Real World, Takato is ecstatic to finally have his own real Digimon.
 And then Guilmon shoots fire out of his mouth, causing a huge explosion.
 It's at this point that Takato realizes that what's in front of him isn't just a virtual pet; it's a digital MONSTER, now allowed to roam reality.
-Production notes for the series show that one of the goals of Tamers was to (re)establish the fact that Digimon are, in the end, feral beasts who live to battle, and Guilmon's introduction nails it.
+Production notes for the series show that one of the goals of Tamers was to (re)establish the fact that Digimon are ultimately feral beasts who live to battle and Guilmon's introduction nailed it.

-Mami is ultimately an extremely lonely Stepford Smiler who is broken on the inside due to losing her parents, and being forced to fight with no real friends.
-When Madoka does become her friend, her subsequent joy leads to her death, and also reminds us that these encounters are far more dangerous when removed from the sweet and innocent flavor that permeates most Magical Girl shows.
+Mami is ultimately an extremely lonely Stepford Smiler who is broken on the inside due to losing her parents and being forced to fight with no real friends.
+When Madoka does become her friend, her subsequent joy leads to her death, reminding us that these encounters are far more dangerous when removed from the sweet and innocent flavor that permeates most Magical Girl shows.

-Sayaka decides to use a Selfless Wish to heal her crush, Kyousuke, much like any typical superhero but as the other characters demonstrate, there is no such thing as a Selfless Wish, as they all have a selfish intention.
-In Sayaka's case, it was so that she could get together with Kyousuke, and when he doesn't return her affections, she breaks down.
+Sayaka decides to use a Selfless Wish to heal her crush, Kyousuke, much like any typical superhero.
+But as the other characters demonstrate, there is no such thing as a Selfless Wish, as they all have a selfish intention.
+In Sayaka's case, it was so that she could get together with Kyousuke; when he doesn't return her affections, she breaks down.